Parallel Compositing of Volumetric Depth Images for Interactive Visualization of Distributed Volumes at High Frame Rates: Conclusions

 \section{Conclusions}

-We have presented a sort-last parallel generation approach for Volumetric Depth Images, enabling responsive visualization of large, distributed volumes at high, consistent frame rates.
-To provide scalability to the parallel compositing, we introduced a technique to represent the VDIs densely in memory, i.e., storing only the supersegments that were actually generated.
-We found that not only did this significantly reduce communication costs during compositing (Fig.~\ref{fig:compositing_prof}), but also the densely represented VDIs were marginally faster to generate than those represented in full-resolution (Table~\ref{tab:dense_vs_full}).
-At the same time, the final VDIs generated by our parallel compositing approach were represented in full-resolution, as we found this was faster to render than the dense representation (Fig.~\ref{fig:fps_ful_dense}).
-Our parallel compositing was found to scale reasonably well, overall compositing time only 1.3X at 32 GPUs compared to 8 GPUs.
+We have presented a distributed generation and parallel compositing approach for Volumetric Depth Images (VDIs), enabling responsive interactive visualization of large distributed volumes at consistently high frame rates.
+We improved the scalability of parallel compositing using a compact memory layout for VDIs that stores only non-empty supersegments, analogous to active-pixel encoding in parallel image compositing \cite{icet, icetnew}.
+We found that this significantly reduced communication overhead during compositing (Fig.~\ref{fig:compositing_prof}) and that VDIs in the compact representation were slightly faster to generate than those represented at regular 3D resolution (Table~\ref{tab:dense_vs_full}).
+After compositing, however, the VDIs were represented at regular 3D resolution in memory, as we found this to allow for significantly faster rendering (Fig.~\ref{fig:fps_ful_dense}).

-Sort-last generation was enabled by our parallel compositing approach, which modeled the \subsuperseg{}{}~received for compositing as discretized samples, of varying length, of the signal along the ray, and $\alpha$-composited over them, dividing them into the final supersegments \superseg{}{}~along the ray.
-This process was found to produce accurate results (Fig.~\ref{fig:compositing_q}), even on large datasets (Figs.~8-11), and allowed us to generate sub-VDIs on the \processings~in parallel, without any communication during that phase.
-Although we did not benchmark it, we believe this is much more optimal than communicating and synchronizing between all \processings~at every iteration of the \sensitivity~search, since there are usually several iterations, and the \sensitivity~search is an essential step for generating accurate VDIs automatically.

-Our slice-based domain decomposition, however, revealed the weaknesses in the \sensitivity~search strategy used for generating VDIs, the worst case configurations leading to sub-VDI generation times in the tens of seconds.
-Future work could look at determining faster methods to automatically and accurately generate supersegments along a ray.

-We argue, however, that challenging domain decompositions also adversely affect frame rates of interactive distributed volume rendering, and it is in these scenarios where the VDI is particularly useful; once generated, it can provide high, consistent visualization frame rates, unencumbered by network latency to the compute cluster.
-Even in the most challenging camera configurations, VDIs were generated in between 1 and 2 seconds, when 24 or 32 GPUs were used for the 128 GiB volumes.
+We followed a sort-last approach where sub-supersegments received for compositing were treated as samples of varying length and $\alpha$-composited along the ray to form the final supersegments.
+This produced accurate VDI approximations (Fig.~\ref{fig:compositing_q}) even on large datasets (Figs.~\ref{fig:ssim_vdi}, \ref{fig:visual_comp}) and allowed us to generate sub-VDIs in parallel without any communication between processing elements.
+This is particularly beneficial in combination with the automated \sensitivity~parameter optimization, where synchronization would otherwise occur at each iteration and for each ray.
+Overall speed-ups for VDI generation (Fig.~\ref{fig:overall_vdi}) reduced from linear to sub-linear with increasing GPU counts as soon as compositing times became dominant, as expected for strong scaling.